nguacon01/QM/README.md

 where

 - `process.log` contains the output of the program
-- `results.txt` has been create by running the program
+- `results.txt` has been created by running the program

 ---